balena-io/debugging-masterclass/README.md

     situations such as stopping/restarting/starting services which are otherwise functional (such as the Supervisor).
-This is *especially* important in cases where this would stop otherwise functioning applications (such as stopping balenaEngine)
+This is *especially* important in cases where this would stop otherwise functioning applications (such as stopping balenaEngine).
 * Ensure that the customer is appraised of any non-trivial non-read actions that you are going to take before you carry those actions out on-device.
-If they have given you permission to do 'whatever it takes' to get the device running again, you should still pre-empt your actions by communicating this clearly
+If they have given you permission to do 'whatever it takes' to get the device running again, you should still pre-empt your actions by communicating this clearly.
 * During the course of carrying out non-read actions on a device, should the customer be required to answer a query before being able to proceed, make it clear to them what you have already carried out, and that you need a response before continuing.
-Additionally ensure that any incoming agents that may need to access the device have all of your notes and actions up to this point, so they can take over in your stead
+Additionally ensure that any incoming agents that may need to access the device have all of your notes and actions up to this point, so they can take over in your stead.
 * *Never* reboot a device without permission, especially in cases where it appears that there is a chance that the device will not recover (which may be the case in situations where the networking is a non-optimal state).
-It is imperative in these cases that the customer is made aware that this could be an outcome in advance, and that they must explicitly give permission for a reboot to be carried out
+It is imperative in these cases that the customer is made aware that this could be an outcome in advance, and that they must explicitly give permission for a reboot to be carried out.

-### 3.3 Device Access via a Gateway Device
+### 4. Accessing a Device using a Gateway Device

-In the examples, we're able to stay connected to the device when the OpenVPN service isn't running purely because we're using a debug image because the SSH port allows passwordless root connections.
-Had we been running a production device, then the device would have been in the 'Offline' state, but it would still potentially have had network access and be otherwise running correctly.
+It may not always be possible to access the device directly, especially if the VPN component isn't working.

+In the examples, we're able to stay connected to the device when the OpenVPN service isn't running because we're using a development image, and development images allow passwordless root connections via SSH.
+Had we been running a production image, then the device would have been in the 'Offline' state, but it would still potentially have had network access and be otherwise running correctly.
 This brings up an issue though, how can we connect to a faulty production device in the field?

-The answer comes from the mechanism behind how SSH is tunneled through the VPN, and we can actually use another device (in the 'Online' state) on the same local network as an 'Offline' device to do this
+The answer comes from the mechanism behind how SSH is tunneled through the VPN, and we can actually use another device (in the 'Online' state) on the same local network as an 'Offline' device to do this.

-Doing so is pretty simply, you only need the UUIDs of both the gateway ('Online') and target ('Offline') devices, as well as your username and, if possible, the IP address of the target device (by default, the last seen 'Online' state IP address will be used if the IP is not passed).
+Doing so is pretty simply, you need the UUIDs of both the gateway ('Online') and target ('Offline') devices, as well as your username and, if possible, the IP address of the target device (by default, the last seen 'Online' state IP address will be used if the IP is not passed).
 Once you